 The University participates in the Perkins federal revolving loan program.
 The availability of funds for loans under the program is dependent on reimbursements to the pool from repayments on outstanding loans.
-Funds advanced by the federal government of \$4,346,521 and \$4,310,698 at June 30, 2015 and 2014, respectively, are ultimately refundable to the government and are classified as liabilities in the Statement of Financial Position.
+Funds advanced by the federal government are ultimately refundable to the government and are classified as liabilities in the statement of financial position.
 Outstanding loans cancelled under the program result in a reduction of the funds available for loan and a decrease in the liability to the government.
-At June 30, 2015 and 2014, student loans represented 0.4% and 0.4% of total assets, respectively.
+At June 30, 2017 and 2016, student loans represented 0.4% of total assets.